-There is no known cause for endometriosis; however, the medical industry suspects that the condition is caused by the backup of uterine tissue into the fallopian tubes, which causes the tissue to flow into the abdominal cavity instead.
-Those who have a family history of endometriosis are at higher risk for developing this condition.
+There is no known cause for endometriosis.
+However, the medical industry suspects the buildup of uterine tissue in the fallopian tubes causing the tissue to flow into the abdominal cavity to contribute.
+Furthermore, the risk for developing endometriosis increases for those who have a family history of it.

 Diagnosing and treating endometriosis

-Endometriosis can be detected and diagnosed through laparoscopic surgery, which is when a surgeon inserts a small camera into the abdominal cavity to check for endometrial tissue.
-If endometriosis is detected, your surgeon can remove the tissue using laser technology or other surgical tools.
+Laparoscopic surgery detects and diagnoses endometriosis.
+A surgeon inserts a small camera into the abdominal cavity to check for endometrial tissue.
+If the surgeon detects endometriosis, they can remove the tissue using laser technology or other surgical tools.

-Alternately, endometriosis can be treated using hormone medications such as birth control pills and medicines that block estrogen and progesterone for the sake of alleviating pain and other symptoms.
+In addition, hormone medications such as birth control pills and medicines can help.
+Furthermore, they block estrogen and progesterone thus alleviating pain and other symptoms.

-If you have endometriosis and are trying to become pregnant, inform your physician or gynecologist immediately, since some medications for treating endometriosis can cause harm to fetuses.
+If you want to become pregnant and have endometriosis, inform your physician or gynecologist immediately.
+Some medications for treating endometriosis can cause harm to fetuses.
 In most cases, your doctor will instruct you to continue with medication to shrink the endometriosis before you try to get pregnant.

-If you have been suffering from pelvic pain and other symptoms associated with endometriosis, make an appointment with your gynecologist.
+If you suffer from pelvic pain and other symptoms associated with endometriosis, make an appointment with your gynecologist.
 Or, find an OB/GYN at Women’s Care Florida.
 The sooner you are diagnosed, the sooner you can begin treatment and get back to enjoying a healthy, pain-free life.

-If you are experiencing symptoms of endometriosis, please schedule an appointment with a doctor here.
+If you experience symptoms of endometriosis, please schedule an appointment with a doctor here.

-Endometriosis shares many symptoms of IBS, and is commonly misdiagnosed as a result.
-Like IBS, endometriosis can cause abdominal pain and cramping, and changes in the appearance and frequency of bowel movements.
-Having a better understanding about the main differences between endometriosis and IBS can help you determine whether you’ve received the right diagnosis.
-If you suffer from severe pain during menstruation or changes in bowel habits, talk to your doctor, and make an appointment with the specialists at Women’s Care Florida.
+Like IBS, endometriosis can cause abdominal pain and cramping.
+In addition, you can experience changes in the appearance and frequency of bowel movements.
+Having a better understanding of the main differences between endometriosis and IBS can help you determine the right diagnosis.
+If you suffer from severe pain during menstruation or changes in bowel habits, talk to your doctor, or make an appointment with the specialists at Women’s Care Florida.

 What is endometriosis?

-Endometriosis is a condition in which the lining of your uterus grows on other organs outside the uterus.
-This prevents a woman from shedding her endometrial lining through her vagina during menstruation, which can lead to inflammation and cysts.
-These tissue growths can grow on organs throughout the lower abdomen and pelvic area, and interfere with bladder and bowel function.
+Endometriosis consists of uterine lining growing on other organs outside the uterus.
+This prevents a woman from shedding her endometrial lining through her vagina during menstruation.
+It can thus lead to inflammation and cysts.
+These tissue growths can grow on organs throughout the lower abdomen and pelvic area.
+As a result, it can interfere with bladder and bowel function.

-Many women assume that the symptoms they experience with endometriosis are directly related to their periods, which is partly why endometriosis sometimes goes undetected.
-Also, the tissue growths from endometriosis can develop next to the large intestine, lead to inflammation, and contribute to problems with bowel movements.
+Many women assume that the symptoms they experience with endometriosis directly relate to their periods.
+This is partly why endometriosis sometimes goes undetected.
+Also, the tissue growths from endometriosis can develop next to the large intestine.
+Excess tissue can lead to inflammation and contribute to problems with bowel movements.
 As a result, some physicians diagnose endometriosis incorrectly as IBS.